fullmetalbrackets/blog/src/content/blog/self-host-website-cloudflare-tunnel.md

 4. _A Linux server_.
 I specifically use _Debian 12_, but these instructions should work for any distro.
 This might be possible on Windows using WSL2 and Docker Desktop, but I wouldn't suggest it.

 5. Though they can be run bare metal, I like to run both _Cloudflare Tunnel_ and _Ngnix_ as Docker containers so that everything is portable and easily repeatable.
-So you' wi'll need to install Docker and all it's dependencies, which I'll explain below.
+So you'll need to install Docker and all it's dependencies, which I'll explain below.

 <div id='site' />